 These Sourdough Pumpkin Cookies are soft, chewy, with a delicious earthy flavor thanks to the addition of pumpkin puree!
-A quick one-bowl recipe that tastes even better days after they're baked.
+A quick one-bowl recipe that's ready in less than 30 minutes and taste even better days after they're baked.

 Not just for fall!